 My interest in research began during my time as an undergraduate at the College of William and Mary.
 My first lab experience was in a psychophysiology lab studying attention and perception of different social groups, where I worked as an undergraduate research assistant for 5 semesters.
-After completing my undergraduate degree, I moved into a position as a clinical research coordinator at Johns Hopkins University School of Medicine, primarily working on industry-sponsored drug trials.
+After completing my undergraduate degree, I moved into a position as a clinical research coordinator at Johns Hopkins University School of Medicine, primarily working on pharmaceutical industry-sponsored drug trials.

-I believe my varied research background has given me a unique and broad range of skills that I can apply to my future work.
+My varied research background has given me a unique and broad range of skills that I can apply to my future work.